BobGerman/TeamsProvisioning/Documentation/03-BuildingFlow.md

 ~~~

 This should give you all the information you need to inform the user of success or inform an IT admin about any errors.

+NOTE: At the end of your flow, use the Delete Message action on the Azure Queue to delete the message you just processed; otherwise your Flow may run again and again processing the same completion!